timothewt/MyFinance/README.md

 ***

 ## To Do
-- Add a stock infos search with the price evolution on the right
+- Adapt values to currency depending on the exchange of the stock